YESSIE-88/discord_bot/README.md

 To pause the bot you can just redeploy it with an invalid token

-To list versions you can list them: with gcloud app versions list To delete them use: gcloud app versions delete VERSION.ID
+To list versions you can list them with: gcloud app versions list To delete them use: gcloud app versions delete VERSION.ID

+Finally the third option (and best imo) is to run this on a raspberry pi or other sbc because you have more control and its basicaly free

 MAKE SURE TO ONKY HAVE THE BOT RUNNING IN ONE INSTANCE AT A TIME!!!